matiello/QADiagTool/README.md

       -showSumary           : Shows the result sumary (Default true)
 ```

-## Cautions
+## 5. Cautions

 Please take note that this client do use machine resources (such as CPU).
 In order to obtaion better results, it is better to run in on the "client" server in order to accuratly measure results.

-## How to extend it?
+## 6. How to extend it?

+### 6.1 First steps

 This is a plugin based tool.
+It is very easy to extend it.

 If you want to create new plugins for it, please refer to the qa-diag-plg-selftest project template.

+### 6.2 Creating a new plugin project

+First all you have to do is to create a new project based on the qa-diag-plg-selftest project located on ```https://github.com/matiello/QADiagTool/tree/master/qa-diag-plg-selftest```

+### 6.1 Start Coding

+- Edit the```pom.xml``` and add the library that you need to use on the test. (e.g. a database connector, a rest webservice client, etc)

+- Edit the```src/main/java/com/insightx/tools/diagnostic/validators/template/TemplateValidatorInstance.java``` and add the code that you want to measure performance

+- Edit the```src/main/java/com/insightx/tools/diagnostic/validators/template/TemplateValidatorFactory.java``` and add the paramters that the plugin needs as command line arguments

+- Note that, if you change the plugin file names, you need to change the content of ```src/main/resources/com.insightx.tools.diagnostic.LoadValidationFactoryInterface```

-## How to donate?
+## 7. How to donate?

 ```
 If you want to contribute to the autor, donations are accepted with the following wallets: